 The university then released this statement in the press:

 “It is simply unacceptable for the faculty to use words in class that can marginalize, hurt and harm the psychological safety of our students.”

 Don’t get me wrong, it’s good to be tolerant, but when you have to constantly walk on eggshells just so people don’t get offended, it probably went a bit too far.

 Things We Wish We Knew Before Moving to Canada

 –> International Driver’s License

 –> Car Insurance And Driver’s History

-If you can’t prove your car insurance history, you will be registered as a new driver.
+If you can’t prove your auto insurance history, you’ll be registered as a new driver.

 –> Transferring Funds From Overseas

 Many traditional banks will rip you off by charging exuberant fees (3-6%) to handle your international currency exchange and transfers.
 A solution like Wise charges a small flat fee and offers the Google spot exchange rate.